Hip Information

 Do I have to sleep on my back after a DAA THR

 No you do not.
-Because the incision is on the front of the hip you can sleep on either side as you feel comfortable.
+Because the incision is on the front of the hip you can sleep on either side.
+It may take several weeks before you feel comfortable sleeping on the operated side.

 How long will I require crutches after a DAA THR?